inesulrich/inesulrich.github.io/_publications/2023-10-01-invivoFWI-with-resolution-proxies.md

 paperurl: 'https://ieeexplore.ieee.org/document/10308297'
 ---

 This paper presents an in-vivo application of full-waveform inversion (FWI) to medical ultrasound data, reconstructing a cross-sectional slice through the abdomen of a mouse.
 The goal of this study was to push the boundaries of high-resolution FWI for small-scale medical applications.
 To assess the accuracy of the reconstructed tissue models, we also provide a resolution analysis based on point-spread functions that provides proxies for local resolution lengths.
 This is essential to accurately interpret reconstructed tissue and anatomical features in a post-processing step.
+The data was collected from living mice by the [Razansky lab](https://www.razanskylab.org/) from the University of Zurich and parts of the data set are publicly available on [GitHub](https://github.com/berkanlafci/pyruct).

 [Download paper here](https://ieeexplore.ieee.org/document/10308297)